firebase/firebase-android-sdk/README.md

     publishProjectsToMavenLocal
 ```

-To generate the Maven dependency tree under `build/` instead, you can use
+To generate the Maven dependency tree under `build/` instead, you can replace
-`firebasePublish` instead of `publishProjectsToMavenLocal`
+`publishProjectsToMavenLocal` in the above command with `firebasePublish`.

 ### Code Formatting